UofT-EcoSystem/CSCD70/0-LLVM_Docker/README.md

 # Note:
 # - The image name (llvm:6.0) should always come last.
 # - Directory path should be absolute path (`$(pwd)`).
-# - Additiaonlly, you can append commands to the image name (e.g.
+# - Additiaonlly, you can append commands to the image name.
+E.g.,
+#
-#   `cd /mnt && make -f Optimize.mk all`), otherwise the default command
+#       cd /mnt && make -f Optimize.mk all
+#
-#   `/bin/bash` will run.
+#   Otherwise the default command `/bin/bash` will run.
 ```

 - **Run the experiments**: